 Discussion

 The Staphylinidae of Skyros are most like those of the Greek mainland.
-Most, but not all species found are shared with the mainland, and it is by far the place so far investigated which has the most overlap in species with Skyros.
-While it also has many species, which are found in Turkey, all but one (Stenus erythrocnemus, Eppelsheim, 1884) are also found in Greece.
+Most, but not all species found are shared with the mainland, and Skyros shares far more species with the mainland than any other location we have investigated..
+While it also has many species which are found in Turkey, all but one (Stenus erythrocnemus, Eppelsheim, 1884) are also found in Greece.
 Although some of the species which we have found are not yet found among the remaining, sampled Aegean islands those which have been found are generally shared by more than one other island.
 Some species are also new to the Aegean Islands as a whole, these include Stenus ludyi, Oxypoda abdominalis, Oxypoda alternans, Oxypoda praecox, Oxypoda togata, Liogluta microptera, Atheta aquatilis.
 Most of these are known from the Balkan mainland, so they were expected to be present.

 Most of the beetles which we have found are widespread, most are found across the Palearctic (22 species), some are even Holarctic (8 species), and a few cosmopolitan (5 species) or found just in Europe (11 species).
 There is also quite a few restricted to the Mediterranian Region (8 species) and only a few species which are restricted to the Aegean/Anatolian region (3 species).
 Thus we see that only a clear minority of the species which we have found are exclusive or near exclusive to the region.

 We believe that we have compiled a good initial species list of the Skyrian rove beetles.
 The large temperature difference contributes to the variation in species collected between the trips and makes for a more representative species list of the island.
 This said our trips have only covered a small portion of habitats found on Skyros and very limited temporal variation with both trips occurring during the spring.
 With more collecting on the island we are sure that the list of species will grow, but this paper will make for a good starter for more thorough investigation of Skyros and other Aegean Islands.

+References

 Assing, V. (2005).
 Two new species and new records of Staphylinidae from the Greek island Lesbos (Insecta: Coleoptera).
 Linzer Biol.
 Beitr.
 37, 1035–1046.